Echinacea

 Does Echinacea have side effects?

 Echinacea can cause minor side effects.
 These can include an upset stomach, nausea, and dizziness.
 Serious side effects include allergic reactions such as rash, swelling, and difficulty breathing.
-It can also worsen asthma symptoms.
+It can also worsen asthma concerns.

 Is Echinacea a good antibiotic?

 However, use of echinacea fell out of favor in the United States with the discovery of antibiotics.
 But now, people are becoming interested in echinacea again because some antibiotics don't work as well as they used to against certain bacteria.
-Echinacea is most commonly used for the common cold and other infections.
+Echinacea is most commonly used for the common cold and other immune challenges.

 Does Echinacea boost immune system?

 Extracts of echinacea do seem to have an effect on the immune system, your body's defense against germs.
-Research shows it increases the number of white blood cells, which fight infections.
+Research shows it increases the number of white blood cells, which fight immune challenges.
 A review of more than a dozen studies, published in 2014, found the herbal remedy had a very slight benefit in preventing colds.

-Is echinacea good for anxiety?
+Is echinacea good for stress?

 Does echinacea work for flu?